Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Some tools of global analysis

 \begin{cor} Suppose $X$ and $Y$ are Banach spaces, $\uU \subset X$ is an open subset, $f : \uU \to Y$ is a $C^k$-smooth map for $k \ge 1$ and $y \in Y$ is a regular value of $f$ such that for every $x \in f^{-1}(y)$, $df(x)$ has a bounded right inverse.
 Then $f^{-1}(y)$ admits the structure of a $C^k$-smooth Banach submanifold of~$X$, whose tangent space at $x \in f^{-1}(y)$ is $\ker df(x)$. \end{cor}

 By picking local charts, one sees that a similar statement is true if $X$ and $Y$ are also Banach manifolds instead of linear spaces, and one can generalize a step further to consider smooth sections of Banach space bundles.
-These results will become particularly useful when we deal with Fredholm maps, for which the linearization has finite dimensional kernel and thus satisfies the bounded right inverse assumption trivially whenever it is surjective.
-In this way one can prove that solution sets of certain PDEs are finite dimensional smooth manifolds.
-In contrast, we'll see an example in the next section of a solution set that is an \emph{infinite dimensional} smooth Banach manifold.
+These results will become particularly useful when we deal with Fredholm maps, for which the linearization has finite-dimensional kernel and thus satisfies the bounded right inverse assumption trivially whenever it is surjective.
+In this way one can prove that solution sets of certain PDEs are finite-dimensional smooth manifolds.
+In contrast, we'll see an example in the next section of a solution set that is an \emph{infinite-dimensional} smooth Banach manifold.

 The differential geometry of Banach manifolds in infinite dimensions is treated at length in \cite{Lang:geometry}.
 A more basic question is how to prove that certain spaces which naturally ``should'' be Banach manifolds actually are.
 This rather delicate question has been studied in substantial generality in the literature (see for example \cites{Eells:setting,Palais:global,Eliasson}): the hard part is always to show that certain maps between Banach spaces are differentiable.
 The key is to consider only Banach spaces that have nice enough properties so that certain natural classes of maps are continuous, so that smoothness can then be proved by induction.